Доступно с лицензией Business Analyst.

 - To modify any of the field properties, such as Vintage, Field Format, or Category, right-click the field and click Properties.

-- To edit your calculated variable, select the field and click Edit Calculation or right-click the field and click Edit Calculation.
+- To edit the calculated variable, select the field and click Edit Calculation or right-click the field and click Edit Calculation.

-- To permanently remove your Calculated Variable, select the field and click Delete.
+- To permanently remove the Calculated Variable, click the field and click Delete.

 You can create Statistical Data Collections with indexes to improve the performance of analysis.
 By default, locally installed Business Analyst datasets and online data are indexed.
 When using custom data, building an index is recommended for best performance.
 The Statistical Data Collection editor dialog box is a convenient way to update and manage performance indexes associated with custom data.